go-fair-us/go-fair-us.github.io/_drafts/contributing-instructions.md

 - GitHub
 - Contact Us

+Posts should include a paragraph on the relevance to the US GO FAIR organization and/or goals.
+Please try to address the following questions as part of your post or announcement:

+- What is the benefit or contribution to FAIR capacity in the U.S. (or geographic location)?
+- How does this address “Change, Train, or Build?”
+- Describe the role or relationship of this effort to US GO FAIR - specifically, how does being connected to GO FAIR US help this event, activity, or effort? (e.g. broaden reach, support main aims, provide in-kind support, etc.)

 ### Drafting and formatting content

 Our news & events content is formatted in [Markdown](https://guides.github.com/features/mastering-markdown/) and rendered by Jekyll as HTML.